Internationalization of higher education: Instrumentalism

 The second rationale is consistent with its practical and economic goals.
-This rationale influences policy-makers on developing the level of transparency and mobilization between national educational systems, enabling and simplifying the mobility of people and integrating university degrees, grading systems etc. According to instrumentalists, higher education is a way of increasing profit, ensuring economic boost and sustainable development and transferring ideologies of governments, transnational corporations, stakeholders or supranational regimes.
+This rationale influences policy-makers in developing the level of transparency and mobilization between national educational systems, enabling and simplifying the mobility of people and integrating university degrees, grading systems, etc. According to instrumentalists, higher education is a way of increasing profit, ensuring economic boost and sustainable development, and transferring ideologies of governments, transnational corporations, stakeholders, or supranational regimes.

 Furthermore, higher education is required to meet the demands of the capitalist and global world.
 In this respect, universities espousing internationalization are more likely to promote their country's competitiveness in the global academic arena.
-Instrumentalism can be contrasted with idealism in terms of hidden ideocultural goals.
+Instrumentalism can be contrasted with idealism in terms of hidden ideocultural goals.Contemporary scholarship suggests that instrumental rationales have become increasingly influential as governments and universities respond to globalization, demographic change, and international competition.
+In many countries, international education is viewed as an important economic sector that contributes to national innovation systems, workforce development, and export revenue.
+Consequently, universities often integrate internationalization into strategic plans designed to improve institutional reputation, attract highly skilled students, faculty, and researchers, and increase competitiveness in global university rankings.

+Critics argue that an excessive emphasis on instrumental goals may shift attention away from educational quality and intercultural learning.
+They contend that treating international students primarily as sources of tuition revenue can contribute to the commercialization of higher education and reinforce inequalities between institutions and countries with differing levels of financial and political influence.

 Educationalism

-Educationalists accept internationalization in higher education (HE) as a way of broadening the academic experiences of students and academic staff.
+Educationalists accept internationalization in higher education as a way of broadening the academic experiences of students and academic staff.
+Educational approaches emphasize improvements in teaching, learning, and curriculum rather than economic outcomes.
+This rationale encourages the integration of international and intercultural perspectives across academic programs so that all students (not only those who participate in study abroad) can develop global competencies.
+Common strategies include internationalized curricula, collaborative online international learning (COIL), multilingual learning environments, and research experiences that expose students to diverse perspectives and global issues.

+Recent research suggests that successful internationalization requires institutions to balance these three rationales according to their missions, resources, and local contexts.
+Rather than viewing idealism, instrumentalism, and educationalism as competing approaches, many universities adopt strategies that incorporate elements of each while responding to changing political, economic, and social conditions.